mashrur-rumon/hypescout-fronend-test-react/README.md

 # Hypescout Frontend Test

-## Available Scripts

-In the project directory, you can run:
+In the project directory, run:

 ### `npm start`